haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/new-relic.md

   - Services
 ---

 The software analytics product [New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm){:target="\_blank"} helps you to analyze and improve application interactions.
 Each {{site.data.var.ece}} plan includes a New Relic APM license that supports up to three instances across all environments.
 You do not need to purchase or install the New Relic extension (different than the APM service).
-For plan details, see [Subscriptions and plans]({{ page.baseurl }}/cloud/basic-information/cloud-plans.html).
+For plan details, see [订阅和计划]({{ page.baseurl }}/cloud/basic-information/cloud-plans.html).

 ## Key features {#features}